Research Support

 • Demonstrate how to properly handle records in the reading room to prevent accidental damage

-• Interpret records where possible, including explanations of technical or subject-specific terminology, church history and administrative structure, or other vital contextual information needed to understand the collection, and where the archivist has the necessary knowledge.
+• Interpret records where knowledgeable, including explanations of technical or subject-specific terminology, church history and administrative structure, or other vital contextual information needed to understand the collection

 • Create digital or physical copies of requested records (see fee schedule)